What were the top three things Formula One got right in 2018?

-In April, for example, Malaysian oil and gas giant Petronas became Formula 1’s first regional sponsor.
+In April, for example, Malaysian oil and gas giant Petronas became Formula One’s first regional sponsor.
 Being flexible allows partners to focus activation spend on key markets, which drives deeper engagement, and ultimately helps to fulfil business objectives.

-In September, Formula 1 took a step into virtual advertising inventory, when it agreed a $100m deal with Interregional Sports Group (ISG) to allow in-race betting and gambling partners into the sport.
+In September, Formula One took a step into virtual advertising inventory, when it agreed a $100m deal with Interregional Sports Group (ISG) to allow in-race betting and gambling partners into the sport.
 This gave ISG the right to sub-licence betting partnership rights to selected gaming brands around the world.

-And finally, the deal with Amazon Web Services (AWS) in June highlighted that Formula 1 is willing to deploy its inventory in a way that can both deliver commercial return and make the sport more accessible to fans: A win-win result.
+And finally, the deal with Amazon Web Services (AWS) in June highlighted that Formula One is willing to deploy its inventory in a way that can both deliver commercial return and make the sport more accessible to fans: A win-win result.

-The partnership with Amazon could well mark a shift, while the ISG deal could signal an onrush of gaming brands, but for the moment the tech sector remains the most fertile hunting ground for commercial teams across Formula 1.
+The partnership with Amazon could well mark a shift, while the ISG deal could signal an onrush of gaming brands, but for the moment the tech sector remains the most fertile hunting ground for commercial teams across Formula One.

-Formula 1 presents a very real ROI opportunity for many tech brands, giving them access to Original Equipment Manufacturers.
+Formula One presents a very real ROI opportunity for many tech brands, giving them access to Original Equipment Manufacturers.
 Gaining a foothold as a team or series partner will open the door to these prized B2B contacts, and the chance to recover initial investment many times over.

 The onrush of household consumer brands has yet to materialise, but as the sport continues to grow and appeal to a younger demographic, we can expect this to change.

-There is more than one area that still requires work, not least the on-track spectacle, but the one area that really didn’t go to plan in 2018 was the Formula 1 over-the-top (OTT) offering.
+There is more than one area that still requires work, not least the on-track spectacle, but the one area that really didn’t go to plan in 2018 was the Formula One over-the-top (OTT) offering.

 The project was overambitious.
 Having originally announced that the service would be launched in March in time for the start of the season, a subsequent announcement just ahead of the Australian Grand Prix amended this timeline to the start of the European season to allow for a ‘test phase’.

 Following the launch of F1 TV around the Spanish Grand Prix in May, the service was hindered by a series of technical teething problems.
-This ultimately led to Formula 1 Chairman Chase Carey putting 2018 down as a “beta project”.
+This ultimately led to Formula One Chairman Chase Carey putting 2018 down as a “beta project”.
 This year has now been earmarked for a full launch, but fan impatience won’t allow for more mistakes.

 It’s very much a buyer’s market, and with the amount of effort and expense that goes into finding and signing a new partner, it’s astounding that the knee-jerk response to brands remains ‘no’, rather than a more solution-orientated: ‘We can’t do it like that, but we can do it like this’ approach.
 Brands need to ensure they are holding the rights-holder to account.
 The rights-holders that will get ahead of the pack are those that develop partner-focused deals, and those that help existing partners to activate successfully.

 Major sports need major stars that can transcend the sporting bubble.
 At present, Lewis Hamilton is the only driver that truly fulfills these criteria.
-The truth is, Formula 1 (series, teams, drivers) needs to do more.
+The truth is, Formula One (series, teams, drivers) needs to do more.
 Lewis can’t continue to carry the load himself.

 The loss of Fernando Alonso won’t help with this regard.
 The flip-side, however, is that 2019 will see the most significant movement in drivers for years, and this will provide some real intrigue, which could lead to commercial opportunity.
 Definitely one to watch closely.

-As a sport, Formula 1 has all of the ingredients to succeed in quenching the thirst of even the most vociferous fan: The risk of sudden violence; extreme and raw velocity; and ultimately, a victor.
+As a sport, Formula One has all of the ingredients to succeed in quenching the thirst of even the most vociferous fan: The risk of sudden violence; extreme and raw velocity; and ultimately, a victor.
 The sport needs to dial this up.